dantleech/blog/content/posts/2024-02-18-php-problems.md

 Functions that return false
 ---------------------------

-Now we're getting to an old complaint with PHP.
+Now we're getting to the good old stuff.

 ```php
 <?php